CS683/METCS683/Assignments/Lab2.md

 Check https://developer.android.com/reference/android/widget/CompoundButton.OnCheckedChangeListener for more details.

 ## What to submit:
+- On blackboard
-- A lab report in pdf or doc or md, including
+  - A lab report fie in pdf or doc, including
-  - Your github link,
+   - your github repo URL link
-  - a brief description of how you designed and implemented the above requirements.
-Please also report any issues you have encountered and the screenshots to show the execution result
+   - a description of how you designed and implemented the above requirements.
+Please also report any issues you have encountered and the screenshots to show the execution result.
   - A zip file of your source code
+- On github
+  - Commit both your lab report (in pdf, doc or md) and code